ShaotingZhang/data_science_coding_samples/README.md

 # data science coding samples

-Customize implement two classification algorithms of convolutional neural network and decision tree with adaboosting.
+Customized implementions of two classification algorithms: convolutional neural network and decision tree with adaboosting.

 ## About the projects

-Two python file is in the src folder.
-One is to classify the dogs and cats using convolutionall neural network.
+Two python files in the src folder.
+1) Dogs-and-cats.py: classify the dogs and cats using convolutionall neural network.
 The input is images with labels -- dog or cat.
-Another one is to classify the mushrooms using decision tree with adaboosting.
-The input is mushrooms with features and labels -- the quality of mushrooms is good or not.
+2) Decision_tree.py: classify the mushrooms using decision tree with adaboosting.
+The input is mushrooms with features and labels -- each label denotes whether the quality of mushrooms is good or not.

 ## How to Run